-Police gave no further details and didn't immediately confirm media reports that the explosion was caused by a parcel bomb that Papademos opened while inside the car.
+Police didn't immediately confirm media reports that the explosion was caused by a parcel bomb that Papademos opened while inside the car

 Members of the emergency services walk by a car, near the scene of an explosion, in Athens, Thursday, May 25, 2017. photo: AP/Yorgos Karahalis, photo: AP/Yorgos Karahalis